okeeffed/developer-notes/manual/System-Design/Glossary.md

 - UX is faster, uninterrupted.
 Requests are immediately passed on to a more readily available resource.
 - Less downtime and higher throughput.
+- Easier for sys admins to handle incoming requests while decreasing wait time for users.